NoroffFEU/development-platforms/case-studies/supabase-case-study.md

 ## Introduction

 Supabase is an open-source Backend-as-a-Service (BaaS) platform.
-Supabase uses Postgres and provides developers a range odf services e.g. cloud-hosted database, authentication, real-time subscriptions, and API generation services.
-Some of the advantages of Supabase are easy-to-use APIs, SDKs, and client libraries for common programming languages such as JavaScript, Python, and Ruby.
-Morover, it is designed to be scalable, customizable and secure.
+It is a free and open-source tool that helps developers build web and mobile apps.
+It provides several services, including a cloud-hosted database, authentication, real-time subscriptions, and API generation services.

+Developers can easily use Supabase with popular programming languages like JavaScript, Python, and Ruby by using the provided SDKs (software development kits).
+This allows them to easily build and manage the backend of their app.

+Supabase is scalable, customizable, and secure, making it a great choice for developers who want to build apps quickly and efficiently without having to worry about managing their own servers or databases.

 Since Supabase is licensed under the Apache License 2.0, it is free to use and modify.
-These makes it an ideal choice for businesses and enterprises of all sizes and it has gained popularity among developers, making it a good alternative to other BaaS platforms e.g Firebase, Parse, Appwrite, Nhost and AWS Amplify.
+This makes it an ideal choice for businesses and enterprises of all sizes and it has gained popularity among developers, making it a good alternative to other BaaS platforms e.g Firebase, Parse, Appwrite, Nhost and AWS Amplify.

 ## Brief History